-6. General Plan Designation: Rural Residential
+6. General Plan Designation: Rural Residential (RR)

-7. Zoning: Rural Residential (RR)-5
+7. Zoning: RR (Rural Residential, 5-acre minimum)

 8. Description of Project: (Describe the whole action involved, including but not limited to later phases of the project, and any secondary, support, or off-site features necessary for its implementation.
 Attach additional sheets if necessary.)